Our Partners at UTI Stings

 Callie K Nutrition @callieknutrition

-Registered Dietician (PA, USA)“l've suffered from IC my entire life.
+Registered Dietitian (PA, USA)“l've suffered from IC my entire life.
 I became a registered dietitian to help others with IC/BPS reduce their symptoms by identifying their unique dietary triggers.
 What I find is most people with IC are over-restricting themselves and have fear surrounding eating.
 My goal is to help people break free of that fear in order to nourish their body.”

 Joana Bartlett @healthwithjoana